techworkersco/twc-site-berlin/README.md

 # Berlin TWC

 This repository is responsible for most content visible on the website [TechWorkersBerlin.com](https://TechWorkersBerlin.com).
-The site is made with a static site generator called [Jekyll](https://jekyllrb.com/) in a language called Ruby
+The site is made with a static site generator called [Jekyll](https://jekyllrb.com/) in a language called Ruby.

 ## Getting Started